Weathering Hurricane Season

 Each member of your staff should understand your business’s emergency plan during hurricane season.
 A good plan will include information on the following:

-• Emergency Contacts.
-In a disaster situation, having the phone number of relief agencies like a nearby church or your city’s Local Emergency Preparation Committee (LEPC) could be essential to saving lives.
+- Emergency contacts In a disaster situation, having the phone number of relief agencies, like a nearby church or your city’s Local Emergency Management Agency (EMA), could save lives.

-• Easily Accessible Supplies.
-If you’re preparing your business for a tropical storm, make sure that each of your colleagues has a 72-hour kit in their office, including access to their medication.
-If you have access to a company car, it should also have a few reliable supplies on standby, like drinking water, food, and resources to keep the vehicle running.
+- Easily accessible supplies If you’re preparing your business for a tropical storm, make sure each of your colleagues has a 72-hour kit in their office, including access to their medication.
+If you have access to a company car, it should also have a few reliable supplies on standby, like drinking water, food and resources to keep the vehicle running.

-• Essential Documents.
-You may keep your company’s most important papers in a safe or a fireproof pouch.
-Make sure that you take those with you in case you need to evacuate.
+- Essential documents You may keep your company’s most important papers in a safe or a fireproof pouch.
+Make sure you take those with you in case you need to evacuate.

-Statistically, the greater instances of coastal storms occur in the month of September, which means now is the time to complete hurricane preparations.
-By solidifying your emergency plans and taking wise steps to batten down the hatches, you can ensure that your business and community can better withstand the coming storms.
+Now is the time to complete hurricane preparations.
+By solidifying your emergency plans and taking wise steps to batten down the hatches, you can ensure your business and community can better withstand the coming storms.